Bergen to Trondheim Road Trip

 Continue on the Geiranger-Trollstigen Scenic Route.

 It’s only a ferry crossing at Eidsdal that breaks up the drive on the world-renowned Trollstigen Scenic Route, Norway’s most visited tourist road.
-You must stop at the top of Trollstigen that disappears between distant mountains and the 11 hairpin bends that ascend to the viewpoint at an altitude of 858 masl.
+You must stop at the top of Trollstigen which disappears between distant mountains and the 11 hairpin bends that ascend to the viewpoint at an altitude of 858 masl.

 Adding to the fairytale effect is the Stigfossen waterfall which plunges down the mountainside and is most dramatic when seen during the actual drive of Trollstigen.
 There is a huge parking area here at the top, a restaurant with huge glass windows, toilet block and souvenir shops that are a testament to how popular this attraction is.